 If you have tapped in your shower then you will need to give those a clean too.
-To remove watermarks and get the metal looking shiny again, make a mixture of equal parts hot water and distilled vinegar.
+To remove watermarks and get the metal to look shiny again, make a mixture of equal parts hot water and distilled vinegar.

 Rinse the taps with water, then clean them with this mixture.
-Use a dry cloth to wipe down the taps afterward to ensure that there are no streaks.
+Use a dry cloth to wipe down the taps afterwards to ensure that there are no streaks.

 Cleaning The Shower Head

-It is very easy for your showerhead to become discolored and dirty with a build-up of limescale.
+It is very easy for your showerhead to become discoloured and dirty with a build-up of limescale.
 This can also affect the performance of the shower, as it can clog up the nozzles and reduce the water flow.
-As part of your deep clean, take your shower head off and soak it in distilled white vinegar.
+As part of your deep cleaning, take your shower head off and soak it in distilled white vinegar.